Jewelry Group Guidelines

 The jewelry group meets from 1 – 2:30 pm on the Friday before each new show to change the jewelry in the cases and go over any news or decisions that need to be made by the group.
 If the group wants to host extra jewelry shows in the gallery, the dates and plans for those shows are discussed at the meetings.
 The dates are listed in the SCAA Membership Directory under Gallery Shows as the Pick-up Work day.

 Please arrive at 1 pm, have your jewelry priced and your inventory sheets near completion.
-Shelves will be assigned by the jewelry chairman based on who has reserved space.
-You will be responsible for displaying your own jewelry on your assigned shelf.
+Check your email to know what shelf or shelves have been assigned to you.
+You will be responsible for cleaning the shelves and displaying your own jewelry.